kethanreddy419/kethanreddy419/README.md

 - **Tools**: React, Node.js, SQL, Git

 ### ⚡ Fun Fact
-I love merging tech with nature and creating solutions that make a difference.
+- I love merging tech with nature and creating solutions that make a difference.
+- Love to watch Anime and keep up with Soccer

 ### 📫 Connect with Me
 - **Email**: kethanreddy419@gmail.com